 Tools Your Doctor Will Use to Diagnose RA

-Laboratory testing is an important part of forming a complete picture to help determine your diagnosis.
-There are certain substances that tend to be present in the blood of patients with RA or elevations of common components of blood that are suggestive of inflammatory disease.
-Laboratory tests for RA commonly look at:
+Laboratory testing helps form a complete picture to help determine your diagnosis.
+There are certain substances that tend to be present in the blood of patients with RA.
+High levels of common components of blood are suggestive of inflammatory disease.
+Most laboratory tests for RA look at:

 - Rheumatoid factor (RF)